-The Board of Directors has decided to propose a dividend of SEK 1.00 per share to the Annual General Meeting.
-The dividend will be MSEK 52.6.
+The Board has decided to propose to the AGM a dividend of SEK 1.25 per share and an additional SEK 1.75 per share; this makes a total of SEK 3 per share.
+The dividend will be MSEK 157.9.
 The basis for the Board's decision is the dividend policy, which takes into consideration the Group's future liquidity requirements and investment ability.
 The company's high liquidity and low indebtedness justify the amount of the dividend.
-This proposal may be reviewed due to the ongoing pandemic and political decisions.
-See the dividend policy in Note 23.
+See the dividend policy in